 - Life Sciences 1b: Genetics, Genomics, and Evolution

-Notes: MCB 80 counts as an advanced course for the MCB secondary field; however, Life Sciences 60 does not.
-Students are encouraged to consider taking 100-level MCB courses to fulfill the advanced course requirement and should consult the concentration adviser for advice on 100-level course selection.
-LS 100r: Experimental Research in the Life Sciences; and MCB 91r: Introduction to Research count and are recommended for students interested in integrating a research experience into their plan of study.
+- Students should consult the concentration adviser for advice on 100-level course selection.
+Research courses are encouraged for students interested in integrating a research experience into their plan of study.

-To count for credit towards the secondary field, the six courses must be taken for a letter grade.
+To count for credit towards the secondary field, the five courses must be taken for a letter grade.
 Freshman Seminars will not count towards the secondary field.
-Students working in a research laboratory as part of a study abroad program can petition to have that research experience count as an advanced course credit towards the secondary field, and some Harvard Summer School Courses can count for credit towards the secondary field.
-Students should contact the concentration adviser, Dr. Dominic Mao (email@example.com), for more information on counting Harvard Summer School courses and research conducted as part of a study abroad program for the secondary field in MCB.
-Students pursuing a secondary field in MCB will not be given preferential access to limited enrollment courses; however we do not anticipate that any of the courses required for the secondary field will be over-enrolled.
-Given current policy with respect to counting courses for concentration and secondary fields, it is not possible for students concentrating in Chemistry, Chemical and Physical Biology, or Neurobiology to fulfill the requirements for a secondary field in MCB.
+Students working in a research laboratory as part of a study abroad program can petition to have that research experience count as an advanced course towards the secondary field, and some Harvard Summer School Courses can count for credit towards the secondary field with preapproval.
+Students should contact the MCB concentration adviser, Dr. Dominic Mao (email@example.com), for more information on counting Harvard Summer School courses and research conducted as part of a study abroad program for the secondary field in MCB.
+Students pursuing a secondary field in MCB will not be given preferential access to limited enrollment courses.
+We do not anticipate that courses required for the secondary field will be over-enrolled.

 ADVISING RESOURCES AND EXPECTATIONS